AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md

    >[!TIP]
    >
    >The header of the filter builder interface changes to blue when you enable the beta builder.
-After you enabled the beta builder interface, Workfront keeps it enabled for all areas where it is available.
+After you enable the beta builder interface, Workfront keeps it enabled for all areas where it is available.

    ![Beta filter builder](assets/new-filters-all-filter-types.png)